-A recent forum thread on choralnet.org has generated much discussion and interest on the issue of the legality of photocopying choral music (click here for the thread).
+A recent forum thread on choralnet.org has generated much discussion and interest on the issue of the legality of photocopying choral music [the link no longer works so I have removed it].
 As this is a pertinent issue for music teachers, church musicians, and really anyone that is dealing with sheet music at anytime, I have decided to weigh in on the issue with some of my thoughts.
 However, the legal issues have been largely discussed, written about, and clarified many times over (in many places), and so I will be approaching the issue from a more practical standpoint.
 I hope it can be of some help for those who may not be so sure how to approach the issue and enlightening for those who may not thought about it.
 There are other legal music issues that can also be discussed, such as performance royalties, mechanical licenses, etc…, but this post will focus exclusively on sheet music.
 (I have also posted this post on another blog of mine, Michael’s Whole Notes, that is being used for a class.)

 Copyright law can appear daunting and intimidating at times, especially to young music teachers.
 There are lawyers that make careers specifically working with copyright law for a reason.
 However, if one follows the guidelines I lay out here, I believe one would be in compliance nearly all of the time (I don’t write 100%, because it is always possible to make an ignorant mistake, which of course should be rectified if learned about).